strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 ### Publishing a draft

-To publish a draft, click on the **Publish** button in the top right corner of the content edition interface.
+To publish a draft, click on the **Publish** button in the top right corner of the content editor.

 :::warning CAUTION
 Before publishing a draft, make sure it doesn't have relations with other non-published content, otherwise some of the content may not be available through the API.
 :::

-When a content is not a draft anymore, but a published content, it is indicated on the right of the interface, below the Information box.
+When a content is not a draft anymore, but has been published, it is indicated on the right of the interface, below the Information box.

 ![Editing published version](../assets/concepts/draft-publish/editing_published_version.png)